ITCMD/Icotray/README.md

 Icotray is a CLI tool to create custom acticons in the system tray.
 An acticon is an icon in the systemtray which has one or multiple actions associated with it.

+To download, head over to the [releases](https://github.com/ITCMD/Icotray/releases) and get the most recent copy of the executable.

 ## Table of Contents

 - [Icotray](#icotray)